 Churchill magazine

-What does it mean to be a 'named driver' on a policy?
+What does it mean to have a 'named driver' on your policy?

 Two people smiling in a car together.
 One driving, the other a passenger.

-Many of us assume that because we have a comprehensive car insurance policy this means that we’re covered to drive another vehicle.
+Not necessarily.
+Many of us assume that if we have a comprehensive car insurance policy this means that we’re covered to drive another vehicle.
 It’s wrong to assume this and it could be a costly mistake.

 You can be fined and get points on your driving licence if you drive without adequate car insurance.
 In some cases, you could be banned from driving altogether.
 In these instances, insurance companies can refuse to pay for damage to the car being driven.

-If you have car insurance, you may be covered to drive a car that does not belong to you, with the owner’s permission, on a third-party basis.
+If you have car insurance, you may be covered to drive a car that does not belong to you on a third-party basis, provided you have the owner’s permission.
 Third-party basis means that the insurance company will cover you legally if you kill or injure someone, damage their property or damage their car.
 This is referred to in car insurance policies as a ‘Drive Other Cars’ option.

 However, as not all car insurance companies offer this option, you must check your insurance certificate or check with the company before you drive someone else’s car.
-It is also worth noting that most companies insist that you are over the age of 25 to have the ‘Drive Other Cars’ option.
+It’s also worth noting that a lot of car insurance companies want you to be over the age of 25 before they’ll provide the ‘Drive Other Cars’ (DOC) option.
+If you’re under 25 then you may need to shop around to find a policy that includes DOC for younger drivers.

 If you want to test-drive a car you're thinking of buying, you may wonder whether you're insured.
 The thing to remember is that if you are test-driving a car from a dealer, they will have insurance cover for this purpose.